Blaze of Glory (Justified): Plot

 At the Marshal's office, ATF agents separately interrogate Boyd (Walton Goggins) and Ava (Joelle Carter) about the mine robbery.
-Boyd claims to being forced into participating while Ava denies knowing the location of the missing money.
-Meanwhile, Winona (Natalie Zea) and Gary (William Ragsdale) fight over Gary's decision to put a mortgage loan in order to buy a racehorse.
+Boyd claims he was forced into participating while Ava denies knowing the location of the missing money.
+Meanwhile, Winona (Natalie Zea) and Gary (William Ragsdale) fight over Gary's decision to put a mortgage loan on their home to buy a racehorse.

 Winona shares her frustrations with Raylan (Timothy Olyphant), who finds the situation funny.
-While checking evidence, Winona questions the veracity of a $100 bill.
-Winona then heads to the bank when the bank suddenly turns into a robbery.
-One of the robbers steals the bill and stomps on her face before they leave.
+While checking evidence, Winona steals a $100 bill.
+Winona then heads to the bank – presumably to deposit it – when the bank suddenly turns into a robbery.
+One of the robbers takes the bill and stomps on her face before they leave.
 At the office, Winona confesses to Raylan about the bill, angering him.
-One of the robbers as Frank Reasoner (Scott Wilson) contacts the authorities and talks to Mullen (Nick Searcy), telling him to meet him at a bridge.
+One of the robbers, Frank Reasoner (Scott Wilson), contacts the authorities and talks to Mullen (Nick Searcy), telling him to meet him at a bridge.

-Raylan is notified that two of the robbers are at another bank and prevents them from starting another robbery.
+Raylan is notified that two of the robbers are at another bank, preventing them from starting another robbery.
 Raylan finds that Frank tipped them off and the meeting turned out to be a facade.
 Mullen tracks Frank down, who intends to flee with the money to Mexico.
 Due to Frank's emphysema, he does not make it far in the airfield and Mullen captures him.
-Raylan recoups the money, including the $100 bill and preventing Winona from facing charges.
+Raylan recoups the money, including the $100 bill, and prevents Winona from facing charges.
 He tells her the news at his hotel room and both lie in the bed, with Raylan commenting that they will have to talk about their relationship "sooner or later".